Employment Law

 • Medical emergencies

-This is separate from other ESA leaves of absence, such as family responsibility leave.
+This leave is separate from other ESA leaves, such as family responsibility leave.

 Can Your Employer Ask for a Doctor’s Note?

-Paid Sick Days vs. Unpaid Sick Days in Ontario
+Paid vs. Unpaid Sick Days: Ontario vs Federal Rules

-Paid sick days Not required by law Up to 10 paid sick days
+Paid sick days Not required Up to 10 paid days

-Unpaid sick days 3 per year (ESA) Additional unpaid days possible
+Unpaid sick days 3 per year (ESA) Additional unpaid leave

-• You may have more sick days if your contract or workplace policy provides additional paid or unpaid time.
+• You may receive more days if your contract or workplace policy provides them

-If your employer gives paid sick leave, they must follow their own policy.
+• If your employer offers paid sick days, they must follow their own policy

 Do You Get Paid for Sick Leave in Ontario?

-Generally no — sick leave under the ESA is unpaid.
+Generally, no — ESA sick leave is unpaid.

-However, they can deny paid sick leave if paid sick days are not part of your contract.
+• Employers can deny paid sick days if paid leave isn’t part of your contract

 Can You Be Fired for Taking Sick Leave in Ontario?